When you think of a detox, what do you think of?

-There are too many sources of these toxins to list here.
-But to give you an idea of their pervasiveness, they can come from materials used in new construction, chemicals in carpets that can oﬀ-gas into the air, paint, household cleaners, air fresheners and fragrances, synthetic materials used in dental products, and even personal hygiene products applied to face, skin, and hair.
-Depending on where you live, these chemicals are typicaly poorly regulated, if at all.
+There are too many sources of these toxins to list here, but they include air pollutants, plastics, heavy metals, and phthalates (they are in everything from cosmetics to paper coatings).
+Toxins can come from materials used in new construction, chemicals in carpets that can oﬀ-gas into the air, paint, household cleaners, air fresheners and fragrances, synthetic materials used in dental products, and even personal hygiene products applied to face, skin, and hair.
+Depending on where you live, these chemicals are typically poorly regulated, if at all.

-Another example of detoxification in your body is triggered by the food you eat.
-Food is one of the biggest external sources of toxins that your body has to contend with.
+Food is another of the biggest sources of toxins that your body has to contend with.
 Some of the most common toxic chemicals are from agricultural production (pesticides, herbicides, and fertilisers) that find their way into our food system.
-Our body then has to transform these toxins into in-active forms and get them out of the body.
+Our body then has to transform these toxins into in-active forms so that they can be eliminated from the body through our urine, stool or sweat.

-In the last few decades, the rate of exposure to environmental toxins has dramatically increased – we’re now subjected to more than ever before.
+Well, in the last few decades, the rate of exposure to environmental toxins has dramatically increased – we’re now subjected to more than ever before.
+The level of toxins we come into contact with has truly been increasing at an alarming rate!

 The number of toxins you come into contact with everyday is called your total body toxic burden.
 The toxins that make up this burden are cumulative, and so it’s not just a case of monitoring individual toxin exposures.
 In the world of toxins, 1+1 does not equal 2.
 Often 1+1 can equal 10, or even 100!

 A combination of different toxins can increase damage that they do, overpowering our detoxification systems.
 Scary, right?
-Unfortunately, chemicals are rarely safety tested together, and even if they were, a person’s ability to detoxify varies greatly.
+Unfortunately, chemicals are rarely safety tested together, and even if they were, an individual’s ability to detoxify varies greatly.

 A person’s toxic body burden is a result of three main factors.